Post Overview: Best things to do in New York City in September

 Visiting New York City and not seeing a Broadway show is downright unacceptable.
 The amount of effort and passion poured into these plays could turn even the harshest critic into a fan.
 Even if you don’t consider yourself a fan of theater, you can still appreciate the sheer talent showcased in such an epic setting.

 The park is constantly bustling with different activities and hosting multiple events throughout the entire month.
-There’s simply no shortage of things to do in NYC this September at Bryant Park.
+There are simply plenty of things to do in NYC this September at Bryant Park.
 Don’t believe me?
 Check out their calendar.

 Some events you can look forward to this September in NYC: